vuejs/router/packages/docs/guide/advanced/navigation-guards.md

 ### Optional third argument `next`

 In previous versions of Vue Router, it was also possible to use a _third argument_ `next`, this was a common source of mistakes and went through an [RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0037-router-return-guards.md#motivation) to remove it.
 However, it is still supported, meaning you can pass a third argument to any navigation guard.
 In that case, **you must call `next` exactly once** in any given pass through a navigation guard.
 It can appear more than once, but only if the logical paths have no overlap, otherwise the hook will never be resolved or produce errors.
-Here is **a bad example** of redirecting to user to `/login` if they are not authenticated:
+Here is **a bad example** of redirecting the user to `/login` if they are not authenticated:

 ```js
 // BAD